 A: You can play the free demo that’s available on Steam.
-The demo will be first released in an alpha stage of the game, and as the game becomes more and more polished, optimized and balanced, the demo will regularly be updated to reflect this.
+The demo is currently representing a beta stage of the game, and as the game becomes more and more polished, optimized and balanced, the demo will regularly be updated to reflect this.
 Think of the demo as an early access version of the game, except it’s free, but also only contains a small number of levels.
-Check the release schedule for more details.

 There is also Steams very generous refund policy.
 If you don’t like a game you played for only a couple of hours, you can usually get a full refund.

 Q: What platforms will be available?